Raven-s-Soul/Data-Structures-and-Algorithms/SortingAlgorithms/SortingAlgorithms.md

 > [!IMPORTANT]
 > ## Greedy
 > - This kind of approach look always for the best at the moment, even if isn't worth over time.
 >     - Selection sort
 > ## Iteratives
+> - The solution of a simple case can help doing a hard one.
->
+>     - Insertion sort
 > ## Property
 > - *on site* `do not need extra space`
 > - *stable* `don't swap the order of object with the same value`